-To be eligible for most kinds of financial aid, students must demonstrate financial need and meet all federal, state and institutional eligibility requirements.
+Full-Time and Part-Time students – To be eligible for most kinds of financial aid, you must demonstrate financial need and meet all federal, state and institutional eligibility requirements.
 Scholarships and some grants may be based on academic merit or documented economic hardship.

-- You must have a high school diploma or a General Education Development (GED) Certificate or demonstrate the Ability to Benefit (based on results of the CCM administered test).
+- You must have a high school diploma or a General Education Development (GED) Certificate or approved equivalency from an authorized US Department of Ed.
+Accrediting Agency (Home Study School only) or demonstrate the Ability to Benefit (based on results of the CCM administered test).

 - All categories may be available: Federal | NJ State | CCM Foundation Scholarship | External Scholarship

 Attention: Certificate students MUST register for program required courses, following the appropriate ‘course track’, ensuring that courses are transferable toward a higher degree.
 Example: Personal Trainer certificate transferable to Exercise Science, associate degree.
 Recommendation – Consult your academic Advisor for course selection assistance.

 - 5710 – Computer Aided Drafting Technologies,